 And for $100 I'll give you a copy of an entire night's worth of data which I haven't had a chance to thoroughly search yet.

-green"Send Tip" button).
-Yes, your $$$'s really can send me out in
+(look for green"Send Tip" button).
+Yes, your $$$'s really can send me

 Your money is no good on other planets (or galaxies) so you may as well spend it now.